 Program Requirements for Tuition Stipend

-The tuition stipend for Summer BOOST participants is equivalent to 30% of university tuition for in-state students, 35% for metro students, and 40% for out-of-state students for the summer 2022 term.
+The tuition stipend for Summer BOOST participants is equivalent to 30% of university tuition for in-state and online students, 35% for metro students, and 40% for out-of-state students for the summer 2025 term.
 Other charges such as college tuition and university fees may still apply.

 Summer BOOST participants are required to complete the academic resource listed in their individualized success plan.
 The following actions are required for tuition stipend consideration: